The Event Editor allows you to add linear events to dominant routes where route concurrences exist.

 Select route 200.
 If you check the Merge adjacent records check box, the records in sections 3 and 4 will be merged since they have the same route ID.

 - Click Next.

 The tab showing the attribute set for the events opens.
 The event fields are shown under attribute group G1.

 You can use the check boxes to add data for specific events within the attribute set.
 No records are added for the unchecked events.
-As shown in the following screen shot, no records are added to the County_A and City_A events.
+As shown in the following image, no records are added to the County_A and City_A events.

-You can click the Copy Attributes button and click a route on the map to copy event attributes from another route.
+You can use the Copy Attribute Values tool to copy event attributes from another route.
+Click the tool and click a route on the map to copy the event attributes.

 - Click Save.